 Students are encouraged to explore regional, national and international organizations in and related to the field of child and adolescent development.
 Many professional and scholarly organizations allow undergraduate students to join as student members.
 Becoming a member of a professional organization can increase networks necessary for future employment and future graduate schooling.
 In addition many organizations provide specialized training opportunities and/or scholarships for undergraduate students.
 Department faculty members are actively involved in many of the following professional organizations, including but not limited to the Society for Research in Child Development, the Society for Research on Adolescence, the American Educational Research Association, the National Association for the Education of Young Children, the National Council on Family Relations, the American Psychological Association, the Western Psychological Association and the Association for Psychological Science.

-Students may choose to complete a year-long academic internship at an approved local community agency contracted with the Department.
+Students may choose to complete a year-long academic internship at an approved local community agency contracted with the department.
 The community agencies represent a broad spectrum of settings and career opportunities in the field of child and adolescent development.
 Students who choose to complete the internship must successfully complete two courses taken over two consecutive semesters.
-The assignments and activities in internship courses support students’ experiential learning through self-reflection and the application of theory/concepts.
+The assignments and activities in internship courses support students’ experiential learning through self-reflection and the application of developmental theories and concepts.
 In these courses, students earn a grade of Credit/No Credit.

-In addition to the on-campus seminars, students complete approximately 180 hours of service over two semesters in a community-based setting serving children and adolescents (approximately 6-7 hours per week).
-The Department holds a Pre-Internship Information Session and Internship Fair each Spring semester which provides students opportunities to learn more about the Department-Sponsored Internship program.
-Information about the Department-Sponsored Internship Program can also be found at the Department Internship webpage.
+In addition to the on-campus seminars and online learning activities, students complete approximately 180 hours of service over two semesters in a community-based setting serving children and adolescents (approximately 6-7 hours per week).
+The department holds an information session for prospective applicants and the Internship and Career Fair each Spring semester which provides students opportunities to learn more about the Department-Sponsored Internship program.
+Additional information can be found on the Department-Sponsored Internship Program webpage and by contacting the internship director.

 Chair: W. David Wakefield

 Honors Program Director: Nancy Miodrag